mrinnetmaki/chrome-uploader/.github/ISSUE_TEMPLATE/bug_report.md

 [If applicable, add screenshots to help explain the problem]

 ### 2. Requirement analysis by software developer

-Known requirements (functional, performance, usability, safety):
-Identified potential risks to the patient:

-Implementation plan:
+Correction plan:
 Target schedule:
-Dependencies on other issues:
+Dependencies on other perts of the SW:

 ### 3. Software control after implementation